project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/1-our-challenges-at-mazi-farm-and-how-the-podcast-came-about.md

 ---
-title: #1 Our challenges at Mazi Farm and how the podcast came about
+title: 1 Our Challenges At Mazi Farm And How The Podcast Came About
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2020-08-03)